aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 }
 ```

-And let's compare it with JavaScript using the `console.time` to measure the performance of each one:
+Using the `console.time` function we can measure the performance of each one:

 ```js
 import init, { fibonacci } from './pkg/helloworld.js'